 Scaling batch gradient descent is cumbersome because it has to compute a lot if the dataset is big and as a rule of thumb.
 If computing your loss takes n floating point operations, computing its gradient takes about three times that compute.

-But in practice we want to be able to train lots of data because on real problems we will always get more gains the more data you use.
+But in practice we want to be able to train lots of data because on real problems we will always get more gains the more data we use.
 And because gradient descent is intuitive, and have to do that for many steps.
-That means going through the data tens or hundreds of times.
+So, that means that in-order to update the parameters in single step, it has to go through all the data samples and then doing this iteration over the data tens or hundreds of times.

-Instead of computing the loss, we're can compute the average loss for a very small random fraction of the training data.
+Instead of computing the loss over entire data samples for every step, we're can compute the average loss for a very small random fraction of the training data.
 Think between 1 and 1000 training samples each time.
 This technique is called Stochastic gradient descent (SGD) and is at the core of deep learning.
-That's because stochastic gradient descent scales well with both data and model size
+That's because stochastic gradient descent scales well with both data and model size.

-SGD gets its reputation for being black magic as it has many, many hyper-parameters to play with.
-Initialization parameters, learning rate parameters, decay, momentum.
-And you have to get them right.
-In practice, it's not that bad.
+SGD gets its reputation for being black magic as it has lots of hyper-parameters to play and tune such as initialization parameters, learning rate parameters, decay, momentum and you have to get them right.

-AdaGrad is a modification of SGD which implicitly does momentum and learning rate decay by itself.
+AdaGrad is a simple modification of SGD which implicitly does momentum and learning rate decay by itself.
 Using AdaGrad often makes learning less sensitive to hyper-parameters.
 But it often tends to be a little worse than precisely tuned SDG with momentum.
 It's still a very good option though, if you're just trying to get things to work.